carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 We are thankful to our conference host, the venue manager, the 'Summer at UCD' staff, and several volunteers for their constant support and help with everything we needed while not being on the site.

 See *O'Brien Centre* to check out the conference venue at UCD.
-See our [Accessibility Page](https://github.com/carpentries/carpentrycon/blob/master/venue.md) for more imformation on what you can do while at UCD.
+See our [Accessibility Page](https://github.com/carpentries/carpentrycon/blob/master/venue.md) for more information on what you can do while at UCD.

 Learn more about the university [here](http://www.ucd.ie/about-ucd/).
 UCD has its own [A-Z directory](https://www.ucd.ie/a-z/) to get specific information.